oracle/graal/docs/reference-manual/embedding/embed-languages.md

 Note how we need to specify the language for the isolated engine as a parameter to `--engine.SpawnIsolate` in this case.
 The reason is that an isolated engine needs to know which set of languages should be available.
-Behind the scenes, GraalVM will then locate the corresponding native image language library.
+Behind the scenes, GraalVM will then locate the corresponding Native Image language library.
 If only a single language is selected, then the library for the language will be loaded.
 If multiple languages are selected, then `libpolyglot`, the library containing all Truffle languages shipped with GraalVM, will be loaded.
 If a matching library is not available, creation of the engine will fail.